ALL Metrics

 Conclusion

 In conclusion, this study sheds light on predictors of tobacco smoking initiation among teenagers in Indonesia.
 The results suggest that several factors play a significant role in the initiation of smoking behavior, including age, gender, exposure to smoke in outdoor public places, exposure to anti-tobacco media, influence of parents, teachers, and friends.
-The findings highlight the need for interventions and policies targeted at reducing tobacco use among teenagers in Indonesia.
-Nurses and healthcare professionals can use these findings to develop effective smoking prevention and cessation programs for teenagers.
+These findings highlight the urgent need for interventions and policies that specifically focus on preventing the initiation of smoking among adolescents, such as stricter enforcement of smoke-free areas, school-based prevention programs, and strengthening anti-tobacco media campaigns targeting youth.
+Nurses and healthcare professionals can utilize these insights to design and implement effective smoking prevention strategies and cessation support not only for teenagers but also for the general population, given that early initiation often leads to sustained smoking behavior into adulthood, creating a vicious cycle.
 Furthermore, policymakers can utilize these insights to design and implement health policies and initiatives to curb smoking behavior among Indonesian teenagers.

 Authors’ contributions